awsdocs/amazon-rds-user-guide/doc_source/SQLServer.InstanceStore.md

 You might need to retain backups for long periods, incurring costs over time\.
 The `tempdb` data and log blocks can change very often depending on the workload\.
 This can greatly increase the DB snapshot size\.

 When `tempdb` is on the instance store, snapshots don't include temporary files\.
+This means that snapshot sizes are smaller and consume less of the free backup allocation compared to EBS\-only storage\.

 ## Disk full errors<a name="SQLServer.InstanceStore.DiskFull"></a>